Gallbladder removal

 • feeling tired

 If you have any of these symptoms after surgery and they haven’t gone by your follow-up appointment, it’s important to tell your surgeon.
-If these symptoms are particularly troublesome, speak to your GP or contact your surgeon before your follow-up appointment.
+If these potential gallbladder removal side-effects are particularly troublesome, contact your surgeon or speak to your GP.

 Complications of gallbladder removal

-If you feel very unwell after your operation, it’s important to get medical help and follow your surgeon’s advice.
+If you feel very unwell after your operation, it’s important to get medical help, and to follow your surgeon’s advice.

 Alternatives to gallbladder removal